 Yes.
 You can disinherit your children in the state of Maryland.
 But each unmarried child under the age of 18 receives $5,000.
 If you want to disinherit a child, it is best to state this in the will so that a court does not think you forgot to include them.

 What Estate Planning Documents Should I Have in Maryland?

 In addition to your original will, there are other estate planning documents you should create, including:

 - Power of Attorney.
 A power of attorney allows you to appoint someone as your agent to make financial decisions for you if you cannot do so.
 Your agent has a fiduciary duty to act in your best interests.
 You determine what powers to grant your agent and when your agent’s authority begins and ends.

-- Living Will.
-A living will or advance medical directive lets you name a person to make healthcare decisions on your behalf if you are unable to.
+- Health Care Directive.
+A health care directive, also called a living will or advance medical directive, lets you name a person to make healthcare decisions on your behalf if you are unable to.
 It also allows you to make your wishes known about life-sustaining treatment and end-of-life care.
 If you don’t leave your wishes, the burden is on your loved ones to figure out what you want.

 Fortunately, making a valid will and creating other Maryland estate planning documents is easy with online estate planning templates.